-How to Audition for Netflix without an Agent
+How to Audition for Netflix With or Without an Agent

 Having an agent is great, but it can sometimes leave you feeling out of control.
 This method allows you to take control of your own career.
-But for this method, you’ll have to do a bit of work, so be prepared!
+But to ensure your success, you’ll have to do a bit of work, so be prepared!
 Here are a few things you’ll need before you start:

 To be taken seriously as an actor, professional headshots are absolutely essential.
-Yes, your acting ability is important, but there are thousands of actors competing for the same roles and in order to stand out you’ll need a good headshot.
+Yes, your acting ability is important, but there are thousands of actors competing for the same roles and you need to stand out.

 Since your headshot is the first thing that the casting director will look at when searching for actors; they should not only stand out amongst other headshots, but they should also represent you.
 To casting directors, having headshots that don’t represent you is like booking a holiday only to realise that it’s nothing like the brochure.

 One of the reasons a casting director would invite you to audition is because they think you have the right look for the role.
 So if, in reality, you’re perfect role is something else entirely, you may be doing yourself a disservice.